bparanj/crystal/electronics/book/system/isolated-system.md

 In electronics, an isolated system refers to a system or circuit where there is no direct electrical connection between two parts of the system, especially when it comes to power or signal transfer.
-Isolation is typically achieved using components that allow for interaction (such as signal or power transfer) without a direct conductive path, thereby preventing issues like ground loops, interference, or electrical shock.
+Isolation is achieved using components that allow for interaction (such as signal or power transfer) without a direct conductive path, thereby preventing issues like ground loops, interference, or electrical shock.

-### Concepts of an Isolated System:

-1. Electrical Isolation:
+Electrical Isolation:

 The isolated sections have no shared conductive connection (like a direct wire) between them.
 This means that current cannot flow directly from one part to another.

-2. Isolation Components:
+Isolation Components:

    - Transformers:

 	 Provide isolation for power transfer by using electromagnetic induction between two coils of wire (primary and secondary) without a direct electrical connection.